Money Matters: 6 tips on how to fund Volunteer work

 Ask your university or workplace

 If you’re pursuing a full time volunteering role and therefore won’t be able to work for money at the same time, look to see if your university or work organisation offers any funding you could be eligible for.
-For example, the University of Exeter run a that provides employers with a subsidy that covers the student’s wage and their employer on-costs, enabling students to secure (usually) unpaid internships whilst earning money to live off.
+For example, the University of Exeter run a funding scheme that provides employers with a subsidy that covers the student’s wage and their employer on-costs, enabling students to secure (usually) unpaid internships whilst earning money to live off.
 Some universities also offer course modules with opportunities to gain work experience for credits where funding for transport may be available.

 Look at charities

 The best way to find these sources of funding is simply to browse around charity websites to see what is available, remember that programs and funding will vary from year to year.
-The website also provides this useful list of resources:
+The WWF’s website also provides this useful list of resources:

 Although this is a fairly ad hoc resource, it’s still one to bear in mind.
 Voluntary positions (especially work as research assistants with wildlife projects) are often advertised on twitter and Linkedin.
 Many of these positions have expenses covered or provide a small living allowance.

 Conservation Careers has an abundance of helpful advice about how to find and fund volunteer positions.
-Check out this previous that outlines how to go about securing funding for conservation expeditions.

 In reality there are many ways to get volunteering experience without having to survive with no income.
 The best advice is to volunteer a few hours a week alongside your other commitments, and to keep your eyes peeled around the range of resources listed above for possible funding.
-Good luck!